ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/layout_axis_size.md

 ---
+noindex: true
-Title: "Axis Size - ScottPlot 4.1 Cookbook"
+title: "Axis Size - ScottPlot 4.1 Cookbook"
 Description: "The size of each axis can be individually customized.
 Note that axes automatically resize themselves to accomodate tick labels, but this method lets users customize the min/max boundaries of axis size.
 Set both numbers to the same value to force an axis to always be a specific size."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71